hseera/python-utilities/README.md

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/merge-columns.png)

 # [22: Arrange Files](#22-arrange-files)
-This script arranges files in the appropriate folder so it easy to find them when needed.
+This script organises files in the right folder so that they are easier to find when needed.
-Useful when you want to have seperate folder for data, scripts, scenario & result.
+When you wish to have a separate folder for data, scripts, scenarios, and results, this is useful.
-Also useful when you want to arrange all the files in your download folder which might have images, music, executable, video files.
+Also excellent for organising all of the contents in your download folder, which may contain photos, music, executables, and video files.

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/arrange-files.png)

 # [23: Outliers](#23-outliers)
-Use Tukey fence test to identify outliers from the data set.
+To identify outliers in a data collection, use the Tukey fence test.
-Useful when you just want to know the outlier values.
+When you merely want to know the outlier values, this is a great tool.
-Also useful when extreme outliers distort the visualization and therefore you want to remove them temporarily to analyze the rest of the data.
+Also useful when extreme outliers distort the display and you need to eliminate them temporarily in order to study the rest of the data.
 ![Data](https://github.com/hseera/python-utilities/blob/main/images/outliers.png)

 # [24: Basic Statistics](#24-basic-statistics)